 Our tools give you a whole lot of power to refine, enhance, and perfect your photos.
 But sometimes, you only have a limited amount of time and energy to spend on each of your images.
-If you want your pics to always look their best and have the most impact, be sure to do these five essential best practices.
+If you want your pics to always look their best and have the most impact, check out these five photo editing tips and whip ’em into shape, fast.

 1. Size it right